redis/node-redis/docs/client-configuration.md

 When a network error occurs the client will automatically try to reconnect, following a default linear strategy (the more attempts, the more waiting before trying to reconnect).

-This strategy can be overriden by providing a `socket.reconnectStrategy` option during client's creation.
+This strategy can be overridden by providing a `socket.reconnectStrategy` option during the client's creation.

 The `socket.reconnectStrategy` is a function that: